top of page

 How much should I bring?

-The U.N. suggests that every foreign visitor have at least $500 in cash on him/her in case of an emergency when traveling.
+The U.N. suggests that every foreign visitor have from at least $400 to $500 in cash on him/her in case of an emergency when traveling.

 If not purchased in advance, you will need to have one $100 bill to pay Immigration for the VISA to enter the country.